Follow TV Tropes

 • Grand Theft Me: Averted.
 One of the surprise witnesses is Dr. Robert Crane, whose brain (formerly inside Robotman) now lives inside the body of Dr. Charles Grayson.
 However, this was a legal transplant, as Grayson's will stated after his death from brain cancer, Crane will inherit his still healthy and functioning body.
 So, it is not a theft.

-• I Can Still Fight!: Or in Sandman's case, he can still sit alongside his JSA teammates at the Hearing despite recovering from a heart attack.
+• I Can Still Fight!: Or in Sandman's case, he can still sit alongside his JSA teammates at the Hearing despite recovering from a stroke.

 • I Reject Your Reality: O'Fallon is convinced beyond reason that the JSA murdered his father because he helped shut them down.
 Notably, even Degaton calls him out on "everyone knows it was an accident" and laughs at O'Fallon actually thinking the greatest heroes on Earth would murder anyone.